FortiGate

 Check network traffic.
 This behavior might be caused by network loops such as layer2 loop/s, broadcast storms, unwanted packets, large quantities of ARP requests, or loops on the hardware if there are multiple switches connected to the relevant ports.
 STP breaking after an upgrade could be one of the main factors behind layer 2 loops.

-All of the reasons mentioned above cause traffic to not be offloaded successfully from CPU to NPU, which raises SoftIrq frequency.
+It can also happen due to user traffic not being offloaded to hardware, it may be because offloading is disabled at the Firewall Policy level, of because the traffic is traversing a non-NPU interface.
 The example shown above will have most of the sessions going through the CPU ('average sessions') and not through the NPU ('average NPU sessions').
 This can be also confirmed by looking at the dashboard’s 'Sessions' widget.

-While observing high CPU usage with 'get system performance stat', it is possible to see if SoftIrq levels are stable or increasing by executing the command repeatedly.
+While observing high CPU usage with 'get system performance status', it is possible to see if SoftIrq levels are stable or increasing by executing the command repeatedly.

 Troubleshooting steps: